tiprankstipranks

 Medicare reimbursement of hospice services is subject to caps, which may result in our having to reimburse Medicare for certain amounts previously paid to us.

 Payments made by Medicare to each hospice provider are subject to an inpatient cap amount and an overall payment cap amount, which are calculated and published by the Medicare fiscal intermediary on an annual basis covering the period from October 1 through September 30.
-If payments made to our hospice providers exceed either of these caps, we may be required to reimburse Medicare for payments received in excess of the caps.
+If payments made to our hospice providers exceed either of these caps, we may be required to reimburse Medicare for excess payments received.
 See Item 1, "Business-Sources of Revenues-Hospice," in this Annual Report.
-For example, we accrued approximately $1.4 million, zero and $0.2 million for hospice cap exposure in the fiscal years ended December 31, 2024, 2023, and 2022, respectively.
-There can be no assurance that future hospice cap exposure will not have a material adverse effect on our business and consolidated financial condition, results of operations, and cash flows.
+For example, as of December 31, 2025 and 2024, we had accrued approximately $1.9 million and $3.1 million, respectively, for hospice cap exposure.
+There can be no assurance that future hospice cap exposure will not have a material adverse effect on our business, financial position, results of operations, and cash flows.

 Debt & Financing - Risk 2